VarunS2002/Python-Sudoku-MySQL-Insert_Games/README.md

 -localhost, root and testpass are the custom values for host, username and password respectively

 -If any of these lines are left empty the program will use the default values for the particular field

+Note:

+-No code changes have to be made in the sudoku program after adding new games

+-Adding incorrect values, rows or columns in the database may cause the program to not function correctly and result in errors